-Many years ago I was tasked with picking up a nationally known speaker at the airport in an unfamiliar city and shuttling them to a conference.
+Many years ago I was tasked with picking up a nationally known speaker at the airport in an unfamiliar city and shuttling him to a conference.
 This was before smart phones and GPS.
-The window between their landing time and their scheduled speaking time was somewhat tight so I wanted to be well-prepared.
+The window between his landing time and his scheduled speaking time was somewhat tight so I wanted to be well-prepared.
 I had gone online and printed out the directions from the airport to the conference.
 I was ready.

-However, when they got in the car at the airport I noticed this person did not have on their normal speaking attire.
-They asked, “Could we swing by the hotel so I can change before we head to the conference?”
+However, when he got in the car at the airport I noticed he did not have on his normal speaking attire.
+He asked, “Could we swing by the hotel so I can change before we head to the conference?”

 I’m sure on the outside I delivered a cool and calm, “No problem.”